 To protect the health and safety of our clients, staff, families, and our community at large, we are taking every necessary precaution to curtail the spread of the COVID-19 virus.
-As of the end of business on Monday, March 16, 2020 through Sunday, March 29, 2020, Meyer Suozzi’s workforce shifted to a remote environment.
+As of the end of business on Monday, March 16, 2020, Meyer Suozzi’s workforce shifted to a remote environment.
 We are meeting with our clients on a virtual basis, and participating in telephone or remote teleconferences.
-It should be noted that following our decision, effective immediately, that starting on March 22, 2020, Governor Cuomo issued a statewide executive order for businesses, mandating that a all workers in non-essential businesses are require to stay home until further notice.
+It should be noted that following our decision, effective immediately, that starting on March 22, 2020, Governor Cuomo issued a statewide executive order for businesses, mandating that all workers in non-essential businesses are require to stay home until further notice.
 This mandate excludes only those businesses that provide food, healthcare, shipping and supplies.
 Moreover, the Governor indicated that if the spread of the virus does not level off, further workforce restrictions will be implemented.

 Be assured that Meyer Suozzi’s technological capabilities provide secure state of the art remote access to our electronic file server and emails.
 Additionally, our attorneys and staff have all the supplies and resources necessary to operate remotely without interruption as we continue to be diligent and attentive to our clients’ legal needs and provide effective representation to our clients.

 As we navigate these extremely challenging times, our offices will provide our clients and friends with updated information about our operations.

 We wish you good health and thank you for your continued trust in Meyer Suozzi.

 Labor department releases required poster, issues first guidance on coronavirus response act